How we have made campus safe

 The University supply cleaning products and all staff should take on responsibility for cleaning frequently touched areas of their immediate workstations such as desks, IT equipment, phones and kitchen areas.

 Many departments and teams across campus offer customer-facing services.
 Within these areas, appropriate queuing arrangements have been clearly laid out for customers.
-Examples include, where to queue from, tape (or similar) on the floor to keep 2m between persons as they queue and clear signage.
+Examples include, where to queue from, tape (or similar) on the floor to maintain social distancing between persons as they queue and clear signage.
 Railing or tape will be required where longer queues are likely to form.

 It may be sometimes more appropriate to regulate entry so that the premises do not become overcrowded.
 Additional signage to ask customers not to enter the premises has been used if this is the case.